Ela-Bo/HR-Diversity/README.md

 ## 5. Diversity Rate
 Keeps track of how successfully the organization is creating an environment that fosters an open and accepting community.

-## 7. Diversity Numbers

-### Nationalities / Ethnicity (representation in the board, in the leadership, whole organication)
-Workplace diversity helps to cultivate innovation and competitive advantage.
-Diversity of nationalities and ethnicities can be calculated by noting the differences among employee demographic segments.
-### Gender (representation in the board, in the leadership, whole organication)
-### Education (representation in the board, in the leadership, whole organication)
-### Languages (representation in the board, in the leadership, whole organication)
+### Diversity Numbers (representation in the board, in the leadership, whole organication)
+- Nationalities / Ethnicity
+- Gender
+- Education
+- Languages
-### Job models (remote, part time .. ) (representation in the board, in the leadership, whole organication)
+- Job models (remote, part time .. )
-### Seniority (representation in the board, in the leadership, whole organication)
+- Seniority

+### Salary related
-### Avg Salary per Gender (Gender Gap)
+- Avg Salary per Gender (Gender Gap)
-### Geographical location
-### Skills

-## 6. Number of D&I Initiatives Implemented
+### Related to D&I Initiatives
-The number of D&I initiatives implemented measures organizational commitment to establishing and maintaining a culture of diversity and inclusion.
+- **Number of D&I Initiatives Implemented** = The number of D&I initiatives implemented measures organizational commitment to establishing and maintaining a culture of diversity and inclusion

-## 6. Number of D&I Trainings & Participants
-The number of D&I trainings offered and measuring the participamnts can give you insights of your culture of diversity and inclusion.
+- **Number of D&I Trainings & Participants** = The number of D&I trainings offered and measuring the participamnts can give you insights of your culture of diversity and inclusion

+### Related to Recruiting
-## 7. Diversity in Recruiting / Talent Pool
+- **Diversity in Recruiting / Talent Pool**
-Measuring the gender / education / languages / nationalities in your recruitment process / or talent pool.
-Or the number of how many talents were hired globally .
+Looking closer on your recruitment activities you can e.g. measure the gender / education / languages / nationalities etc. in your recruitment process / or talent pool.
+- **Number of global hires** = Or you can check the number of how many talents were hired globally

 ## 8. Equity
 Equity involves looking at all processes in your business - from hiring, firing, promotions, task assignment, team creation, recognition to other less obvious aspects like how meetings are run and how groups interact.
 It looks at these processes for bias or inequity - either conscious or unconscious.